 Xen flavor for SAP systems, large memory and GPU flavors excluded from changeover for now

 In order to enable customers to continue to provide SAP services, the certified SAP flavors based on the SUSE Linux Enterprise Server are initially excluded from the changeover and are therefore still available in the shop for the time being.
-The supply of the flavors will end in the second quarter of 2022, so Reserved models with a term of 36 months will still be available until the second quarter of 2019.
-Reduced runtimes and Elastic models will be available until the end of the remaining term.
+The supply of the flavors will end in the first quarter of 2021.
+From April 2020, we will offer SAP exclusively via Managed Services.
+You will be informed about this by us or your personal contact in advance.

-Interested users can find an overview of certified SAP flavors on the Elastic Cloud Server detail page.
+You can find an overview of certified SAP flavors using this link.

 In addition, the large memory flavor and all GPU flavors are also excluded from the conversion to KVM for the time being.
 The relevant users will be informed separately when Telekom converts these flavors from Xen to KVM.